Global dynamics of a two-species competition patch model in a Y-shaped river network: Introduction

-where $u$ and $v$ are the densities of two species; $d_1,d_2$ and $q_1,q_2$ are the diffusion rates and the drift rates of the two species, respectively; $r$ is the intrinsic growth rate of the two species; and $\beta$ represents the population loss at the downstream end.
-Fixing $q_1=q_2=q$ and viewing diffusion rate as a strategy, it was shown in \cite{3-Lutscher-2014} that the species with faster diffusion rate wins the competition for $\beta=1$, and this result was extended to the case $\beta\in[0,1]$ in \cite{4-Lou-Zhou-2015}.
-The case $\beta>1$ is complex, and small diffusion rates can also be selected \cite{11-Hao-Lam-Lou-2021,4-Lou-Zhou-2015}.
-Fixing $d_1=d_2=d$ and viewing drift rate as a strategy, it was shown in \cite{12-Lou-Xiao-Zhou-2011,13-Zhou-2016} that the species with slower drift rate has competitive advantages.
+Fixing $q_1=q_2=q$ and viewing diffusion rate as a strategy, the authors in \cite{3-Lutscher-2014} showed that the species with faster diffusion rate wins the competition for $\beta=1$, and this result was extended to the case $\beta\in[0,1]$ in \cite{4-Lou-Zhou-2015}.
+The case $\beta>1$ is complex, as even small diffusion rates can lead to competitive dominance \cite{11-Hao-Lam-Lou-2021,4-Lou-Zhou-2015}.
+Fixing $d_1=d_2=d$ and viewing drift rate as a strategy, the authors in \cite{12-Lou-Xiao-Zhou-2011,13-Zhou-2016} showed that the species with slower drift rate has competitive advantages.
 The effect of $d_1,q_1,d_2,q_2$ on the global dynamics of model \eqref{adv3} was investigated in \cite{13-Zhou-2016,14-Zhou-Zhao-2018}.
 For spatially heterogeneous environments (replace $r$ by $r(x)$ in model \eqref{adv3}), the global dynamics of \eqref{adv3} is complex \cite{27-Ge-Tang-2023,26-Ge-Tang-2021,28-Lou-Zhao-Zhou-2019,29-Zhao-Zhou-2016,30-Zhou-Zhao-2018}, and there may exist some intermediate diffusion rate which is evolutionarily stable \cite{31-Lam-Lou-2015}.
 Moreover, other competition models were also studied extensively, see \cite{21-Lou-Nie-Wang-2018,22-Yan-Li-Nie-2021,15-Yan-Nie-Zhou-2022} for models with different intrinsic growth rates of the two species and \cite{23-Ma-Tang-2020,24-Tang-Chen-2020,25-Wang-Xu-Zhou-2024} for models with different boundary conditions at the upstream end.
-The interaction among stream-dwelling organisms are complex, there are also extensive results on other population models in rivers, including predator-prey models \cite{47-Lou-Nie-2022,48-Nie-Wang-Wu-2020,49-Tang-Chen-2022,50-Wang-Nie-2022}, benthic-drift models \cite{51-Huang-Jin-2016,52-Jiang-Huang-2019,53-Wang-Shi-2020} and so on.
+The interaction among stream-dwelling organisms are complex.
+There are also extensive results on other population models in rivers, including predator-prey models \cite{47-Lou-Nie-2022,48-Nie-Wang-Wu-2020,49-Tang-Chen-2022,50-Wang-Nie-2022}, benthic-drift models \cite{51-Huang-Jin-2016,52-Jiang-Huang-2019,53-Wang-Shi-2020} and so on.

-The discrete patch model of \eqref{adv3} with $\beta=0$ takes the following form:
+The discrete patch model of \eqref{adv3} under the no-flux boundary condition ($\beta=0$) takes the following form: